stanam260/waf-lab/README.md

 After enabling the rule in blocking mode, the WAF blocked the SQL injection and returned a 403 Forbidden response, preventing the admin login.
 <img width="1413" height="761" alt="waf8" src="https://github.com/user-attachments/assets/550de489-a645-4413-8042-4571124580ab" />

+## References

+About Rules — OWASP Core Rule Set
+What Are HTTP Headers? — Postman
+What Is a Web Application Firewall (WAF)? — Cloudflare